 Meredith publishes and lectures frequently on numerous white collar litigation topics, including issues related to internal investigations, the CFCA, and opioids.
 She currently serves as the national co-chair of the ABA’s Criminal Justice Section White Collar Committee Qui Tam Subcommittee.
-She is also a former member of the Criminal Justice Appointment Panel for the US District Court for the Eastern District of Pennsylvania, and currently serves as a hearing committee member of the Disciplinary Board of the Supreme Court of Pennsylvania.
+She is also a former member of the Criminal Justice Appointment Panel for the US District Court for the Eastern District of Pennsylvania, and formerly served as a hearing committee member of the Disciplinary Board of the Supreme Court of Pennsylvania.

 Healthcare Fraud and Abuse: